 Awards will be structured as non-amortized loans.
 Loan commitments are not transferable and become due and payable in full in the event of noncompliance or default over the life of the agreement.
-Loans will have a 20-year minimum term to be fully forgiven at maturity but subject to a partial recapture agreement with HCDD during an event of sale or a cash-out refinance.
-Awards for Permanent Supportive Housing or other transactions for special needs housing may be performance-based loans with no repayment requirements.
+Loans will have a 20-year minimum term and subject to repayment at maturity under a partial recapture agreement with HCDD during an event of sale or a cash-out refinance.
+Loans with an extended 40-year loan term may not be subject to repayment requirements.
+Awards for PSH or other transactions for special needs housing may be performance-based loans with no repayment requirements.